sanfinity-Iot/openremote/Tutorial:-Create-your-Energy-Management-System.md

 #### Forecast service

 Similar as for the Solar asset, you need a forecast for the wind power as well.
-For the wind power forecast to work we require the Agent 'OpenWeather' to be connected, it connects to the [OpenWeather](https://openweathermap.org/api) service.
-In this agent you have to add the 'appid' of this service as well as set the location attribute.
-You can register for a [public free account](https://openweathermap.org/appid) to get this key.
+For the wind power forecast to work you need to have added the access key for the external 'OpenWeather' service earlier when [setting up OpenRemote and customising it](#set-up-openremote-and-customisation).
+You can register for a [public free account](https://openweathermap.org/appid) to get the AppID key.

-Once the OpenWeather Agent is connected, you have to fill in the following attributes in your wind turbine asset (see also Figure 3):
+To be able to forecast the wind power, you have to fill in the following attributes in your wind turbine asset (see also Figure 3):
 * Power export max (also called nominal or rated power in kW at the nominal or rated speed)
 * Wind speed max (also called cut-off speed, the maximum speed at which a turbine is normally operating; above it will be turned down; in m/s)
 * Wind speed min (also called cut-in speed, the minimum speed required to operate the wind turbine; in m/s)
 * Wind speed reference (also called nominal or rated speed; in m/s)
 * Location.
 You can do this in the 'MODIFY' mode by opening the map modal next to the location attribute and setting the location by double clicking on the map.

-Now add an additional configuration item 'Include forecast wind service' to the 'power' attribute of your wind turbine asset (similar as for your solar asset, see Figure 5).
+Now can turn on the attribute 'Include forecast wind service' on your wind turbine asset (see Figure 3).
 Once saved the forecast service is running.
 To see it in action you can go to the 'Insights' page and select the power attribute in a chart.
 The dotted line will represent the forecasted data.

 Optionally, if you also want to store the forecasted power for comparing it with the actual values, you can also add the configuration item 'Include forecast wind service' to the attribute 'Power Forecast', as well as the configuration items 'Has predicted data points', 'Read only', 'Rule state', 'Set actual value with forecast', and 'Store data points'.

+A second option is to turn on the attribute 'Set wind actual value with forecast'.
+This is convenient if you can't get live power data for your wind turbine.
+The actual 'Power' will now also bet set by the forecast.

 ## Electricity Consumer